-- all relevant information pertaining to new facts, including an assessment of what has occurred; - which members of the management body or key function holders are affected by the new facts and which supervised entity/entities may be concerned (this involves a mapping of the relevant roles and responsibilities of the members of the management body or key function holders at the time the facts occurred); - the extent to which the suitability of any individuals is affected and which FAP criteria should be reassessed.
+- 1. a mapping of the relevant roles and responsibilities of the members of the management body or key function holders at the time the facts occurred; - 2. the extent to which the suitability of any individuals is affected and which FAP criteria should be reassessed.

-3. Conclusions of Step 1 reassessment
+Conclusion of Step 1 reassessment